alnitak/flutter_soloud/README.md

 ```
 *soundHash* and *handle* list are then used to call many methods in the *AudioIsolate()* class.

-**warning**: when you call a load* method, in return you will get a SoundProps.
+**warning**: when you call a load* method, in return you will get a AudioSource.
 This is the reference to the sound which is used by SoLoud and need to be disposed when is no more needed.
-When you play a SoundsProps, intstead a new handle, to identify the new playing instance, is created and added to SoundProps.handle list.
+When you play a SoundsProps, intstead a new handle, to identify the new playing instance, is created and added to AudioSource.handle list.
 This let you play the sound as many times you want without calling a load* method again which can be laggy.
 To dispose a sound call you should call *Soloud().disposeSound* or *Soloud().disposeAllSounds*

 #### Capture from microphone